National Geographic Endurance

-Choose the National Geographic Endurance for a sophisticated, educational and comfortable experience voyaging into the depths of the Arctic, Antarctica and Northern Europe.
+Choose the National Geographic Endurance for a sophisticated, educational and comfortable experience voyaging aboard a modern, innovative polar vessel with highly intellectual programming and unique polar itineraries that reach into the depths of the Arctic, Antarctica and Northern Europe.
 Dubbed the ultimate expedition platform, National Geographic Endurance is equipped to be a basecamp in the most remote of locations, with numerous tools for learning, expert onboard guides trained to National Geographic standards and a helicopter landing pad to further extend the range of exploration.
-Choose the National Geographic Endurance if you are seeking a modern, innovative polar vessel with highly intellectual programming and unique polar itineraries.
+For these, and many other reasons, the National Geographic Endurance is among our top choices for passengers seeking Antarctica luxury cruises.

 National Geographic Endurance Design & Sustainability

 Designed and built by the Norwegian ship builders Ulstein Group, this ship is pioneering a new age of polar travel conceived with sustainability, efficiency, safety and stability in mind.
 The Ulstein’s innovative, signature bow—the X-BOW®—creates a faster, safer, more efficient and comfortable vessel and incorporates sustainability solutions to reduce the ship’s environmental impact.